On this page

 Who uses it

-Applicants may need to submit documents such as a printed appointment confirmation.
+Documents you may need to submit include a printed appointment confirmation.
 Review the official instructions to ensure you meet the filing requirements for Cambio de Condición.

 When it is used